zhagao84/zhagao84.github.io/projects.md

 #### [AR application for Building Localization](https://github.com/zhagao84/ARforBuildingPosition)
 <p>
-Work for <a href="https://girot.arch.ethz.ch/?team=benedikt-kowalewski">Dr Benedikt Kowalewski</a>
+Work for <a href="https://girot.arch.ethz.ch/?team=benedikt-kowalewski">Dr. Benedikt Kowalewski</a>
     <div>
-    As a research assistant in ETHz, i implementing an AR application so that the user can mark the space either as digging or dumping on the construction site
+    As a research assistant in ETHz, I implement an AR application so that the user can mark the space either as digging or dumping on the construction site
     </div>
 </p>